0

 01.

-Our suppliers:
+our suppliers:

 Implementation of a responsible purchasing policy (our suppliers are selected based on environmental criteria)